2023 SUMMER/FALL HOMESCHOOLERS GUIDE TO FIELD TRIPS, SUMMER CAMPS & FAMILY VACATIONS

 AMERICAN SHAKESPEARE CENTER, 10 South Market Street, Staunton, Virginia 24401, 877-MUCH-ADO (1-877-682-4236), info@americanshakespearecenter.com.
 Located in the beautiful Shenandoah Valley, the American Shakespeare Center is at once intimate in scale and epic in imagination—creating vital, sophisticated, and accessible theatre at the Blackfriars Playhouse, the world’s only re-creation of Shakespeare’s indoor theatre.
 ASC will complete 2022 with tales of magic, courage, and redemption, including two Shakespeare classics tossed by stormy seas, The Tempest and Pericles, and Aimé Césaire’s satire Une Tempête—all playing in rep through November 20.
 From December 1-30, join us for A Christmas Carol, a beloved audience favorite.
 For a more in-depth experience, check out ASC’s educational programming led by world-class theatre professionals and teaching artists. www.americanshakespearecenter.com.

 JAMESTOWN SETTLEMENT & AMERICAN REVOLUTION MUSEUM AT YORKTOWN, Jamestown-Yorktown Foundation, PO Box 1607, Williamsburg, VA 23187-1607, (757) 253-4939, group.reservations@jyf.virginia.gov.
-Real History.
 Right Now for Homeschool students at Jamestown Settlement and the American Revolution Museum at Yorktown.
 Homeschoolers will love discovering the sights and sounds of the 17th and 18th centuries while learning about their nation’s history.
 Parents will love the variety of curriculum-based education programs offered for a range of grade levels – all taught by trained museum educators.
-The entire family can take an active roll learning about history at both museums September 2 through 17 during “Homeschool Program Days” with special admission. https://www.jyfmuseums.org/learn/homeschool-youth-programs.
+The entire family can take an active roll learning about history at both museums August 31 through September 15 during “Homeschool Family Days” with special admission. https://www.jyfmuseums.org/learn/homeschool-youth-programs.

 PRINCE WILLIAM COUNTY OFFICE OF HISTORIC PRESERVATION, 17674 Main Street, Dumfries, VA 22026, 703-792-4754, historicpreservation@pwcgov.org.
 The Historic Preservation Division hosts a variety of events to introduce the community to Prince William County’s rich historic and cultural past.
 Events are held at several historic properties including: Rippon Lodge, Ben Lomond Historic Site, Brentsville Courthouse Historic Centre, Bristoe Station Battlefield Heritage Park, Lucasville School, Old Manassas Courthouse.
 These events allow visitors to explore and discover the families’ , homes, events and the everyday life of Prince William County’s past.
 We hope you will join us for a step back in time! www.pwcgov.org/history.